talaugust/definition-complexity/README.md

 ## Models
-TBD: `models/` has training scripts for our models.
+`models/` has training scripts for our models.
 All training and finetuning was done on a NVIDIA Titan X 12GB GPU.
 Details on hyperparameter settings are in the paper, though the scripts include the best performing settings we used.
+You can download our best-performing model (BART finetuned with the support documents) from the [HuggingFace Hub](https://huggingface.co/talaugust/bart-sci-definition).

 ## Code
 TBD: `generation/` includes notebooks for generating and evaluating definitions at different levels of complexity.